Things to do

 38.7% are travelling as adult couples, 35.5% with friends and/or family and 25.8% are travelling alone

-The final Destination Management Plan Summary 2021-2026 and Background Analysis Report was adopted by Council at the July 2021 Ordinary Council meeting.
+The Destination Management Plan Summary 2021-2026 and Background Analysis Report was adopted by Council at the July 2021 Ordinary Council meeting.

 Destination Management introduces a ‘holistic’ approach to the development, management, and marketing of tourist destinations.
 The approach requires that all tiers of Government, the tourism industry and business community leaders work together to develop and manage destinations.